-- (1) If any of the above courses are required for the Major or Minor area, students may substitute the equivalent ★3 or ★6 from Non-Education courses. - (2) Students enrolled in Field Experience courses should note the following: - a.
-Final examinations in concurrent lecture courses may be scheduled outside designated examination weeks. - Students may be required to student teach during designated examination weeks. - Reading Week (Winter Term) may be moved to coincide with school systems' Spring Break.
+- If any of the above courses are required for the Major or Minor area, students may substitute the equivalent ★3 or ★6 from Non-Education - (2) Students enrolled in Field Experience courses should note the following: - a.
+Final examinations in concurrent lecture courses may be scheduled outside designated examination weeks.

+- b.
+Students may be required to student teach during designated examination weeks. - Reading Week (Winter Term) may be moved to coincide with school systems' Spring Break.

-Career and Technology Studies 75.4.3
+75.4.3 Career and Technology Studies

 Career and Technology Studies (CTS) is a complementary program consisting of 660 one-credit courses within 22 distinct strands available to junior and senior high schools in Alberta.
 CTS encompasses the former Practical Arts Subjects (Business Education, Home Economics, Industrial Arts, and Vocational Education) to which the Resources strands have been added.
 The strands are grouped within four majors and four minors in the Secondary Education Route.
 Students cannot enrol in both a major and a minor in CTS.
+The four new majors include the following strands